JTCRicardo/FinancialManagementProject/README.md

-The purpose of this project.
+The purpose of this project is to manage finance.
+Project managment done by Jira.